liewteh/challenge-london-mini-guide/challenge-chat-server/README.md

 #### Don't forget:

 * You'll have to enable CORS on the express app (see note below)
+* For how to post JSON, Read ["Using Fetch", on MDN](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch)
 * Host your react app on netlify
 * Attach the link in your google classroom submission (along with your glitch server url)